rossunger/GodotExtraGUI/README.md

 # GodotExtraGUI

 # Install
-Add these files to your godot project.
+Add the ExtraGui folder to the root of your godot project.
 This will register a "draggable", "scrollable", "toggleVisible", "tabbutton" objects.
 Restart editor for icons to update properly

 # USAGE
 Draggable  makes the control resizable, and click to drag it around.